Genshin1024/schrodinger1d/README.md

 # Schrodinger1d

-This is a Julia package for solving 1D schrodinger equation.
+This is a toy Julia package for solving 1D schrodinger equation.

 ## Installation
 This is an unregistered package, and can be installed in the following way: